ChenAo-Phys/MinSR/README.md

 ## Installation

 ### 1. Create a conda environment with QuSpin
-quantax relies on the dev_0.3.8 branch of QuSpin, which can't be easily installed through pip or conda.
+Quantax relies on the dev_0.3.8 branch of QuSpin, which can't be easily installed through pip or conda.
 Follow this [instruction](https://github.com/QuSpin/QuSpin/discussions/665) for manual installation.

 ### 2. Install Quantax